-This is a guide on Wyvern Riding, a new mechanic introduced in Monster Hunter Rise (MHR) for the Nintendo Switch.
+This is a guide on Wyvern Riding, a new mechanic introduced in Monster Hunter Rise (MH Rise).
 If you want a tutorial guide on how to ride monsters as well as the controls, read on!

 List of Contents

 The mounting from past games has been completely replaced with Wyvern Riding.
 Not only will you ride monsters this time, but you also have to control them as well.
 This introduces new things to master and techniques to learn!